-Following is a preview of Latino Link: Building brands online with Hispanic communities and content from Paramount Books.
+Following is a preview of Latino Link: Building brands online with Hispanic communities and content:

-A few weeks ago, while having a very American lunch of cheeseburgers and milk shakes, my goddaughter Madeline, 11, and her brother Ricardo, 13, asked me, “so, what’s your book about Uncle Joe?”
+While having a very American lunch of cheeseburgers and milk shakes, my goddaughter Madeline (above), and her brother Ricardo (pictured below), asked me, “so, what’s your book about Uncle Joe?”

 “Well, it’s about how families like yours use the Internet and what is the best ways for companies to communicate with people who speak Spanish,” I responded.
 Madeline and Ricardo speak Spanish with their mother, who immigrated to the United States from Peru, and English with their dad, my friend Kevin.
 “What do you guys do online?”
 I asked them.
 Following our lunch, I asked them to give me a tour of how they use the Internet.